I’m Robert. But you already know that, right?

 A few years later I rode the length of Vietnam on a small 110cc Honda Super Cub over 5 months, and had just as much fun.
 Maybe even more.
 That little Honda’s engine was less than 1/10th as big.
 Bigger is not always better.
 Often the simpler solution is the better option.

-I’ve owned and travelled in a VW camper (fun but not reliable) and a truck with a camper (too wide, top heavy, not aerodynamic ), and I have spent months at a time visiting Cuba, Thailand, Cambodia, India, the USA, and many other places.
+I’ve owned and travelled in a VW camper (fun but not reliable) and a truck with an attached commercial camper (too wide, too heavy, not aerodynamic ), and I have spent months at a time visiting Cuba, Thailand, Cambodia, India, the USA, and many other places.
+I am currently building my own truck camper for future voyaging.

 I’m curious about life, people, cultures, things.
 It’s one of the reasons I enjoy travel.
 It’s also the reason I read so much.